Carlos Xavier

 Carlos Jorge Marques Caldas Xavier (born 26 January 1962) is a Portuguese former professional footballer who played as a midfielder.

 Club career

 Born in Lourenço Marques, Portuguese Mozambique, Xavier began his professional career with Lisbon-based Sporting CP, already being a regular first-team fixture at age 19.
 He played 23 Primeira Liga games as the Lions won the title in the 1981–82 season, which would be the last until 2000.

 In 1991, after more than 250 competitive appearances, Xavier moved, alongside compatriot and teammate Oceano, to Spain's Real Sociedad, where the pair was equally influential, having been reunited with former Sporting boss John Toshack at the La Liga side.

 Both Xavier and Oceano returned to Sporting in the summer of 1994, and the former played two more years before retiring at the age of 34.
-In the 2004–05 campaign he had a brief spell at coaching, assisting at another club from the capital and the top division, G.D.
-Estoril Praia.
+In the 2004–05 campaign he had a brief spell at coaching, assisting at another club from the capital and the top division, Estoril.